 Bobby Byars 25 year quest to find his 1948 Anglia hotrod

-When thinking of the great muscle cars and dragsters that are an iconic part of the American fabric, few people would think to include a 1948 cargo truck from England.
+When thinking of great muscle cars and dragsters that are iconic pieces of the American fabric, few people would think to include a 1948 cargo truck from England.

 Those people have not seen “Hot Licks.”

-In 1978, Bobby Byars, who was raised in Wasco and now resides outside of Fossil, purchased the 1948 Anglia, which was an English model of Ford, from a couple of guys in Portland.
+In 1978, Bobby Byars, who was raised in Wasco and now resides outside of Fossil, purchased the 1948 Anglia – an English model of Ford – from a couple of guys in Portland.

 “They found it sitting in a field,” Byars says of the car.
 “It was basically rusting away.”